Orbitale/CmsBundle/README.md

 Import the necessary routing files.

 *Warning:*
- Both `Page` and `Category` controllers have to be "alone" in its path, because there is a "tree" routing management.
- If you set the prefix as "/" or any other route you are already using, you may have some unexpected "404" or other errors, depending on the routes priority.
+ Both `Page` and `Category` controllers have to be "alone" in their routing path, because there is a "tree" routing management.
+If you set the prefix as "/" or any other path you are already using, you may have some unexpected "404" or other  errors, depending on the routes priority.

 ```yml
 # app/config/routing.yml